UCAS code: B140

 Introducing BSc Neuroscience

-Research in neuroscience is aimed at better understanding the structure of the nervous system, how it works, develops, malfunctions, and how it can be manipulated.
+Research in neuroscience tries to better understand the structure of the nervous system - how it works, develops, malfunctions, and how it can be manipulated.

 You will take three compulsory courses: